tgve/app/README.md

 ...
 ```

-Checkout the `src/App.js` file to see how you can pass these variables to the React eAtlas component.
-Check out the [eAtlas](https://github.com/layik/eAtlas) repo guide notes for more about these variables.
+Check out [`src/App.js`](src/App.js) to see how you can pass these variables to the React eAtlas component.
+See [eAtlas](https://github.com/tgve/eAtlas) for more about these variables.

 ## Run locally (dev)
 This is a [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and you can run it locally.
 You would need NodeJS and either yarn or npm [setup](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 If you have those setup on your system then: